blessdyb/beendless.github.io/source/_posts/Tips-for-Hyperparameter-Optimization.md

 From the author, J. Malia Andrus:

 ```
-Ultimately, hyperparameter search is an economics problem, and the first part of any hyperparameter search should be consideration for your budget of computation time, and personal time, in attempting to isolate the best hyperparameter condiguration.
+Ultimately, hyperparameter search is an economics problem, and the first part of any hyperparameter search should be a consideration for your budget of computation time, and personal time, in attempting to isolate the best hyperparameter configuration.
 ```